kind2-mc/kind2-explanations/README.md

     contract after refinement, and One or more subcomponents of N don't satisfy their contract.
     - `fixOneModeActive`: define all modes of component `N`, because kind2 found a state that is not covered by any of the modes in `N`'s contract.
-    - `increaseTimeout`: increase the timeout for kind2, because it fails to prove or disprove one of the properties.
+    - `increaseTimeout`: increase the timeout for kind2, because it fails to prove or disprove one of the properties with the previous timeout.